What is a sworn translation?

 It depends on the requirements of the government entity that needs the translation.
 It is therefore absolutely essential to ask for specifics and to communicate this information to ACS Traduction before ordering a translation.

-Legalisation - also known as notarisation - is an official procedure that has to be completed by the translator himself or herself.
+Legalisation - also known as notarisation - is an official procedure that has to be completed by the sworn translator only.
 It certifies that the translator's signature is authentic.

-In France, signatures can be legalised at a town hall, by notaries and at the Chamber of Commerce where the translator has registered his or her signature.
+In France, signatures can be legalised at a town hall, by notaries and at the Chamber of Commerce where the translator has registered their signature.

-Normally they ask for signatures to be legalised if the translation is going to the Ministry of Foreign Affairs or to an embassy.
+If the translation is going to the Ministry of Foreign Affairs or to an embassy, it is generally required for signatures to be legalised.

 The Apostille - When should a translation include an Apostille?

-This is something you should ask about as well when requesting more information on the translations required.
+This is something you should also ask about should you need more information on your certified translation requirements.
 It is generally recommended that you request an Apostille for your document before having it translated.

 Once a sworn translator's signature has been legalised, there are two possibilities for the next step: